West Sacramento in Yolo County, California — The American West (Pacific Coastal)

 Topics and series.
 This historical marker is listed in these topic lists: Industry & Commerce • Landmarks • Notable Events • Notable Places.
 In addition, it is included in the California Historical Landmarks series list.
 A significant historical year for this entry is 1864.

 Location.
 38° 34.986′ N, 121° 30.527′ W. Marker is in West Sacramento, California, in Yolo County.
-Marker can be reached from 2nd Street.
+It can be reached from 2nd Street.
 Marker is located on the West Sacramento River Walk and can be reached from 2nd Street.
 Touch for map.
 Marker is in this post office area: West Sacramento CA 95605, United States of America.
 Touch for directions.

 Regarding First Pacific Coast Salmon Cannery.
 This site had previously been designated as a National Historic Landmark, however the designation was withdrawn on July 14, 2004 due to both man-made and natural changes at the site.
-The West Sacramento
+The West Sacramento Historical Society and the West Sacramento Chamber of Commerce, under their “West Sacramento Project Pride” program, set into motion the task of nominating this site as a California Registered Historical Landmark.

-After approval by the State Office of Historic Preservation, funds were raised, and on April 1, 2009 the plaque was unveiled at its site on the West Sacramento River Walk.
+River Walk.
 In attendance at the dedication ceremony were members of the West Sacramento Chamber of Commerce, City Council, West Sacramento Historical Society, the State Office of Historic Preservation, members of the general public, and descendents of both William and George Hume.

-Photographed By Syd Whittle, April 1, 2009
+Photographed by Syd Whittle, April 1, 2009

 6. Family Heirloom from the Hume Company Office